stuff4kevin/Test/README.md

 Test once
 test twice
 test three times
-forgot to capitalize the last two sentence
+forgot to capitalize the first two letters of each sentence